slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If you think you’re too small to make an impact, try to go to bed with a mosquito in the room."
 -- Dalai Lama*

+> *"Don’t follow your mentors; follow your mentors’ mentors."
+-- David Leach*

 ### How to mentor your kids?

+> *"If you want your children to be intelligent, read them fairy tales.
+If you want them to be more intelligent, read them more fairy tales."
+-- Albert Einstein*

+> *"The only thing worse than a boy who hates you: a boy that loves you."
+-- Markus Zusak*

+Your father is your first mentor.

+Don’t tell your kids how to live.
+Live fully and let them see.
+Spend only half the money you think you should, but double the time with them.

 <!--
 - If you don’t have kids you’ll be the first organism of your direct ancestors to not reproduce since the beggining of life.